-If you have been offered employment at the University of New Hampshire and the position qualifies for H-1B status, the OISS will prepare and submit an application to U.S. Citizenship and Immigration Services (USCIS) on your behalf.
-The following information will provide you with an overview of H-1B non-immigrant status and application process.
+If you have been offered employment at the University of New Hampshire and the position qualifies for H-1B status, OISS will prepare and submit an application to U.S. Citizenship and Immigration Services (USCIS) on your behalf.

 The H-1B visa is widely used in the U.S. for the temporary employment of foreign nationals.
 This status is used for the employment of foreign nationals in "specialty occupations," defined as those which "require the theoretical and practical application of a body of highly specialized knowledge requiring the attainment of a bachelor's or higher degree as a minimum for entry into the occupation."

-Obtaining approval of an H-1B petition may require up to 4 to 6 months.
-Premium Processing is available if you or your employing department is willing to pay an additional $1,225 fee to the USCIS.
-Although the OISS will do its best to accommodate your needs, it is not within our power to circumvent the system or shortcut federal regulations.
+Obtaining approval of an H-1B petition will require many months.
+Premium Processing is available if you or your employing department is willing to pay an additional fee to USCIS.
+Although OISS will do its best to accomodate your needs, it is not within our power to circumvent the system or shortcut federal regulations.
 Therefore, it is imperative that you plan accordingly and submit the required information as quickly as possible.

 The U.S. government has set certain standards for use of H-1B non-immigrant classification.
 The foreign employee must:

-If you currently hold J-1 status (or have held it in the past) it is possible that you may be subject to a "Two-Year Home Physical Presence Requirement."
+If you currently hold J-1 status (or have held it in the past), it is possible that you may be subject to a "Two-Year Home Residency Requirement."
 If you are subject to this requirement, you will not be able to obtain H-1B status until you:

 In general, this requirement applies to those: